belcour/blog/_drafts/2016-08-25-siggraph-course-part1.markdown

 effect those operators have on the covariance matrix \(\Sigma\).</em></div>
 </center><br />

-Remember that we are not interested in the resulting radiance, but to its covariance.
-What we really want is <strong>how an operator affects the covariance</strong>.
-Fortunately, under a first order assumption (equivalent to paraxial optics), we can formulate analytically how operators modify the covariance matrix.
+Remember that we are not interested in the resulting radiance, but to its Fourier transform.
+What we really want is **how an operator affects the Fourier spectrum**.
+Fortunately, under a first order assumption (equivalent to paraxial optics), we can formulate analytically how operators modify it.
+Furthermore, we will have the same analytical formulation for the covariance matrix.

-<h4>The travel operator</h4>
+### The travel operator

-<strong>The travel operator</strong> is the simplest of all.
+**The travel operator** is the simplest of all.
 It describes the local radiance given that we now the local radiance from a previous position along the ray.
 Using the tangent plane formulation described earlier, we can update the local position of a ray after a travel of length `d`.
 Only the spatial component of the ray will be updated since the ray's direction remains fixed.

 <center>
 <div style="position:relative;width:600px;height:300px;">